 A really critical benefit is that new-generation ENPHASE micro inverters recommended by Country Solar NT are designed to have a life of 20 years!

-A central inverter is a high capacity inverter designed for use with a large commercial or utility-scale (solar farm) system and is not used for residential or smaller commercial installations.
+A central inverter is a high capacity solar inverter designed for use with a large commercial or utility-scale (solar farm) system and is not used for residential or smaller commercial installations.

 It is like a very large string inverter but designed to handle much greater power output and offer economies of scale.
 Central inverters can be very big, very heavy and very costly.

 To be brutally blunt, low end “el cheapo” inverters of any type or brand are a potential nightmare and to be avoided – below are the brands we highly recommend;